Singapore has one of the world’s highest rates of myopia (or shortsightedness). We spend $311.5 million on prescription glasses each year.

 On average, our eyes stop developing at the age of 21.
 It's for this reason that LASIK clinics often ask patients to wait until after they turn 21.

-As you might expect, research has been ongoing for many decades to find ways to stop or reduce this abnormal eyeball growth.
+As you might expect, research has been ongoing for many decades to find ways to stop or reduce abnormal eyeball growth.

 I talk about 2 methods below that are proven to work in slowing the progression of myopia: